Applying - FAQ

 - Bachelor of Speech Pathology (Honours)

-Upgrading involves studying another degree with a lower cut-off that you meet the entry requirements for.
+This pathway involves studying another degree with a lower Selection Rank that you meet the entry requirements for.
 It’s a good idea to choose a program that has something in common with your desired degree – preferably with some of the same or similar courses.
-In many cases, when you successfully upgrade between two similar degrees you can apply for credit in your new program.
+After you have successfully completed at least 2 subjects in this degree you may be able to apply for a degree transfer into the degree you really wanted to study.
+In many cases, when you successfully transfer between two similar degrees you can apply for credit in your new program.
 You should include this program lower down in your list of preferences as your back-up option.

 - Open Foundation